loloof64/ResizeMySvg/readme.md

-# freya-template 🦀
+# Resize my Svg

-This is a simple template for [Freya](https://github.com/marc2332/freya).
+Display your svg image and resize it with a slider.

 ![Demo Screenshot](./demo.png)